-The Professional Program in Nursing at UW-Green Bay provides an opportunity for Registered Nurses (RNs) holding an associate degree or diploma in nursing to earn a Bachelor of Science Degree in Nursing (BSN).
+The Nursing and Health Studies at UW-Green Bay provides an opportunity for Registered Nurses (RNs) holding an associate degree or diploma in nursing to earn a Bachelor of Science Degree in Nursing (BSN).
 Students must have a current RN license in any state and have a grade point average of 2.5 on a 4.0 scale or equivalent on post-secondary coursework.

 This accredited, high quality BSN completion program is designed to be nurse-friendly.
 It is a flexible program designed to meet the needs of adult learners and working registered nurses throughout Wisconsin and the United States.
 Prior learning is acknowledged through liberal articulation and transfer policies.